buninadev/Desktop-cleaner/README.md

 # Desktop-cleaner
-a program that helps you clean your desktop
+A program that helps you clean your desktop